UW-COSMOS/project-docs/presentations_reports/milestone_2/interim_report.md

 ##### Document fetching and storage
 Through agreements with publishers, negotiated by University of Wisconsin Libraries, XDD is allowed to acquire and store PDF versions of an enormous corpus of academic literature.
 Each agreement is negotiated to permit key functionality, notably the ability to securely store copies of published documents (PDFs) and bibliographic metadata for internal processing.
 However, XDD does not permit any access to the stored documents themselves.
 Instead, XDD provides bibliographic citations and DOI links which point to the content on the publisher’s own platforms.
 The ability to access the original text on publisher platforms depends on a user’s subscription or institutional access.
 As per our license agreements, data products sourced from the original PDFs, described below, are provided to users, and form the basis of user-directed research projects.

 Data enters the XDD Infrastructure via the fetching process on a secure storage machine.
 This is a two-step process.
-First, the bibliographical metadata (including URLs to the PDF document) from publishers is downloaded, either through publisher-provided means (files, API) or via a third party system (such as CrossRef (CITE)).
+First, the bibliographical metadata (including URLs to the PDF document) from publishers is downloaded, either through publisher-provided means (files, API) or via a third party system (such as CrossRef (https://crossref.org)).
 Second, a PDF document fetcher read this data back out using a separate process, downloading the documents from the stored URL, and stores the PDF (along with a JSON dump of the metadata) to the local file system, backed up nightly.

 Once a document is fetched and its pdf is stored, its metadata is pushed into a central mongodb repository.
-At this point, the text layer is extracted from the text via poppler's pdftotext (CITE) tool.
+At this point, the text layer is extracted from the text via poppler's pdftotext (https://poppler.freedesktop.org/ ) tool.
 This text layer, like the PDF document itself, is never provided to XDD users fullstop.
-Instead, it is made searchable via Elasticsearch and is used as an initial starting point for some text-based processing pipelines within XDD (such as application of Stanford's CoreNLP or Google's word2vec (CITE)).
+Instead, it is made searchable via Elasticsearch and is used as an initial starting point for some text-based processing pipelines within XDD (such as application of Stanford's CoreNLP or Google's word2vec).

 Although exact document acquisition allowances and interfaces vary between publishers, several criteria and objectives are shared between them.
 The software components of XDD's fetching system are designed to leave as little as possible being specialized for each publisher.
 Shared implementation includes: